 “But you have three.”

-“Listen, he said looking up at me, not happy to be disturbed, “even if I had a thousand slide rules, I would never give you one.”
+He looks up at me and says, “Listen.
+Even if I had a thousand slide rules, I would never give you one.”

-At issue here was not his potential loss of one slide rule from a thousand, at issue was my potential gain.
+At issue here was not his potential loss of one slide rule from a thousand, at issue was my potential gain of one from nothing.
 And therein lies the cruelty.
 He would not grant it.
 Would not even consider granting it.

-These cruel instances aside, he really was a great dad.
+These instances aside, he really was not a bad dad.